 Experience the great outdoors on one of our Wilderness Walks

-Join the Montana Wilderness Association on the trail and help us celebrate another fun and exciting year of Wilderness Walks.
-This summer MWA is proud to offer nearly 150 free, guided day hikes, backpacking adventures, field trips, and trail maintenance projects across some of the state's most magnificent backcountry.
+Join the Montana Wilderness Association on the trail and help us celebrate another fun and exciting year of Winter Wilderness Walks.
+Starting this January, MWA is proud to offer 55 free, guided snowshoe hikes across some of the state's most magnificent backcountry.